 Oh, promoting!
 Well, that’s different.
 Never mind!
 Where did you get the shirt?

-Mom, it’s not a real picture of me!
+Mom, that’s not a real picture of me!

 It’s a thing, on the internet!

 Oh, a thing!
 Well, why didn’t you say so?
 Never mind!